 Fees for groups are £50 per session after the introductory session.

-Supervision fees are £45 per hour and £65 per 1.5 hours for qualified and accredited practitioners with a reduced rate for trainees and newly qualified practitioners and these are negotiated on an individual basis.
+£45 per hour and £65 per 1.5 hours, if booked as a block, for qualified and accredited practitioners with a reduced rate for trainees and newly qualified practitioners and these are negotiated on an individual basis.

 Fees for CPD or other items are agreed on an individual basis.

 I am a member of the BACP and have ongoing supervision and continue with my own personal and professional development with further courses and training.

 I am fully insured and have been DBS checked.

 Type of session

 |Face to face counselling:||Yes|